Myometrium: Structure

 The junctional layer is probably capable of peristaltic and anti-peristaltic activity.
 The "circle and longitudinal" layout is similar to the muscular layer of the intestines.

 It is generally believed that the junctional layer derives from the Müllerian duct, or more specifically the mesenchyme surrounding the duct.
 In 2022, it was found that the Woffian duct's mesenchyme also migrates to contribute.
-There is an obvious partitioning: the mesometrial side, derived from the Woffian, has more glands.
+There is an obvious partitioning: the mesometrial side, derived from the Wolffian, has more glands.
 Accordingly, implantation occurs on the antimesometrial side, while placentation happens on the mesometrial side.
 It is unknown what the other layers develop from.

 The myometrium contains a "side population" of stem cells.
 They are presumably what allows the myometrium to grow during pregnancy.

 Muscular structure

 The molecular structure of the smooth muscle of myometrium is very similar to that of smooth muscle in other sites of the body, with myosin and actin being the predominant proteins.
 In uterine smooth muscle, there is approximately 6-fold more actin than myosin.
 A shift in the myosin expression of the uterine smooth muscle may be responsible for changes in the directions of uterine contractions during the menstrual cycle.